Leftover Panettone Recipe Ideas

 If you're a big donut and apple fan you may also love our recipe for these apple cider donuts, we love to serve these two fall favorites during this time of the year!

-These baked pumpkin donuts are great any time of the day and certainly perfect at breakfast time or a treat to bring to any outings, events, or get-together, especially around Halloween and Thanksgiving.
+These baked pumpkin donuts are great any time of the day and certainly perfect at breakfast time or a treat to bring to any outings, events, or get-togethers, especially around Halloween and Thanksgiving.

 We love them plain, rolled in cinnamon sugar, powdered sugar, glazed with tinted frosting, dipped even in white chocolate.

-There's no rolling, cutting, just make the batter and drop it into donut molded pans
+There's no rolling, or cutting, just make the batter and drop it into donut molded pans

 Baking is so much healthier than fried and you won't notice the difference other than they come out a little flat on the bottom.